Community Spill Response Agreements and Local Response Equipment

 Response Container Access Procedures

-- Call ADEC to report the spill, and identify potentially responsible parties.
+- Call DEC to report the spill, and identify potentially responsible parties.

 - Personnel from the local fire department, police department, harbormaster’s office, or even conex key custodian can assist with reporting.
 These personnel can also gather relevant information.

-- Ask ADEC personnel to speak with a State On-Scene Coordinator (or their representative) after reporting initial spill details.
+- Ask DEC personnel to speak with a State On-Scene Coordinator (or their representative) after reporting initial spill details.

 - Explain the size and nature of the spill, and request access to the spill response container.
 You must get prior approval to use State equipment.